 - Click Home | New Map | Base | Base, select the base map file and click Open.
 This loads the base map as a separate map frame.

 - In the Contents window, select Map for the map frame with the 3D map in it.

 - In the Properties window, note the settings on the View and Scale pages.
-On the View page, is recommended that the Projection is set to Orthographic.
+On the View page, it is recommended that the Projection is set to Orthographic.

 - Now select Map for the map frame with the base map in it.
 In the Properties window, enter the same settings on the View and Scale pages as those for the 3D map.

 - Click and drag the base map up or down so the maps have the vertical separation that you want.